VisionDepth/VisionDepth3D/README.md

 - **Effect: Positive values will push the images apart, creating a wider perspective.

 ## 10. VRAM Limit
-- Description: Adjusts the pixel shift to diverge the left and right images.
+- Description: Sets the maximum GPU mmory usage tooptimize performance and prevent out-of-memore errors.
 - Default: 0.0
-- Effect: Helps manage GPU memory usage for smoother processing.
+- Effect: Controls batch processing size to balance speed and stability during rendering.

 ## 11. Batch Size
 - Description: Specifies the number of frames processed in each batch.